-Student Disability Services verification must be presented to the instructor on or before Feb.
-1st.
+Student Disability Services verification must be presented to the instructor on or before the first day of class, August 23rd.

 If Texas Tech University campus operations are required to change because of health concerns related to the COVID-19 pandemic, it is possible that this course will move to a fully online asynchronous delivery format, .
 Should that be necessary, students will be advised of technical and/or equipment requirements of a microphone and webcam, including remote proctoring software.